 But there’s one “system” that’s vitally important to our well-being, yet not included in those 12.
 In fact, you probably didn’t miss it, or think about it.
 Odd that you could not live without it and yet it’s not really you, but a part of you.

 We have an intricate, essential symbiotic relationship with single-cell bacteria — perhaps 100 trillion of them — that live in every nook and cranny on and in us, particularly within our gastrointestinal track.

 Together, these microbiota create an environment called the microbiome, and yours must be healthy in order for you to be healthy.

 So, how can you know how all your buggies are affecting your health?

-How can you know if your issues with weight gain, brain fog, digestion, allergies, ulcers, bowel disease, immune function — even Parkinson’s disease — may be a result of a lack of beneficial bacteria and an overabundance of harmful bacteria?
+How can you know if your issues with weight gain, brain fog, digestion, allergies, ulcers, bowel disease, immune function — even Parkinson’s disease — may be a result of a lack of beneficial bacteria and too much harmful bacteria?

 In this article, you’ll discover:

 - What is “Dybosis” and how it and gut bacteria affects your health;

 - Why the little-known Firmicutes to Bacteroides Ratio so important;

 - How the Firmicutes to Bacteroides Ratio influence body composition (body fat);